 A cannon-armed quarterback whose rollercoaster career with the Chicago Bears peaked with a thrilling, if flawed, Super Bowl run in 2006.

-Rex Grossman's football story is one of explosive potential and polarizing performance.
-At the University of Florida, he was a gunslinger in Steve Spurrier's 'Fun 'n' Gun' offense, launching deep balls with abandon and finishing as the Heisman Trophy runner-up in 2001.
-Drafted in the first round by the Chicago Bears, his tenure became a saga of 'Good Rex' and 'Bad Rex.'
-When he was on, he could unleash breathtaking throws that few could match.
-When he was off, turnovers piled up.
-This volatility defined the Bears' 2006 season, where his aggressive play helped fuel a 13-3 record and an NFC Championship, but his inconsistency contributed to a rainy Super Bowl XLI loss.
-Injuries and benchings marked his later years, but his legacy in Chicago is cemented as the quarterback who, for better or worse, piloted a beloved team to the brink of a title.
+Rex Grossman finished as the Heisman Trophy runner-up in 2001 at the University of Florida, throwing deep passes in Steve Spurrier's 'Fun 'n' Gun' offense.
+Drafted in the first round by the Chicago Bears, his career became a saga of 'Good Rex' and 'Bad Rex.'
+His aggressive play fueled a 13-3 record and an NFC Championship in 2006, but his inconsistency contributed to a rainy Super Bowl XLI loss.
+Injuries and benchings marked his later years.
+He remains the quarterback who piloted a beloved team to the brink of a title, for better or worse.

 1965–1980